 According to one account, “a room on the second floor was called the Study, and here Mrs. Eddy practically lived.
 In this she devoted herself to work, and while there, seldom spent an idle moment.1

-Eddy’s desk is oak with brass plate pulls for the drawers; the maker is unknown.
-The desk is simple in form, with the angular lines of the Arts and Crafts style.
-It is quite small, measuring just 42 inches by 27 inches.
-Other furniture of the home is also in this simple style.
-The desk Eddy used in her Pleasant View study is in the Arts and Crafts style, also known as American Craftsman.
-Arts and Crafts was a movement started in England, and popular there from about 1860 to 1910.
-This movement spread across Europe and then to the United States, where it gained popularity in the late nineteenth century.3
+The desk Eddy used at Pleasant View is made of oak, with brass plate pulls for the drawers.
+Its maker is unknown.2 Simple in form, it is quite small, measuring just 42 inches by 27 inches, and made in the Arts and Crafts style, also known as American Craftsman.
+Other furniture in the home is also crafted in this simple style.
+The Arts and Crafts movement started in England and was popular there from about 1860 to 1910.
+It spread across Europe and then to the United States, where it gained popularity in the late nineteenth century.3

 I hereby state publicly and positively, that until I advertise through these pages, or send special requests to individuals to the contrary of this statement, I shall not receive a call from any one, nor read letters, MSS. etc., which I have not myself first solicited.
-I advertise this, after waiting over two years for sufficient time of my own to arrange my writing desk, and while having on hand packages of sermons, with request that I examine them, other people’s correspondence to read, heaps of MSS. sent for approval, pyramids of letters requiring immediate answers….4
+I advertise this, after waiting over two years for sufficient time of my own to arrange my writing desk, and while having on hand packages of sermons, with request that I examine them, other people’s correspondence to read, heaps of MSS. sent for approval, pyramids of letters requiring immediate answers.6

-- “Mrs. Eddy A Marvel In Mental Activity,” Chicago Record-Herald, July 19, 1907.
+- “Mrs. Eddy A Marvel In Mental Activity,” Chicago Record-Herald, 19 July 1907, 1.

-- Mary Baker Eddy, “Take Notice,” The Christian Science Journal, June 1894, http://journal.christianscience.com/shared/view/mwhy4vnolc?s=t.
+- Mary Baker Eddy, “Take Notice,” The Christian Science Journal, June 1894, 94, http://journal.christianscience.com/shared/view/mwhy4vnolc?s=t.